A topic from the subject of Biochemistry in Chemistry.

 • Excretion: Once detoxified, the modified toxic compounds are excreted from the body via various routes, including urine, feces, sweat, and bile.
 The kidneys and liver are primarily responsible for eliminating these compounds.

 • Biotransformation: Detoxification processes can also lead to the biotransformation of toxic substances into metabolites that may have different biological activities, including potential toxicity or therapeutic effects.
+The resulting metabolites may be more or less toxic than the parent compound.

 • Regulation: Detoxification pathways are regulated by various factors, including the nature of the toxic substance, the availability of cofactors and enzymes, and the induction or inhibition of specific enzymes involved in the process.
+Genetic factors and environmental exposures also play a role.

 Conclusion:

-Experiment: Detoxification in Biochemistry
+Experiment: Detoxification in the Liver

 Objective: